bledsoef/rex-capstone/concept.md

 # Concept Proposal

 ## Goals
+- To create a streaming platform that is able to handle native sharing capabilities.

 The primary benefits and goals of the proposed project and how this project is intended to address the need/opportunity just described.